glasgowm148/Outliner/README.md

   <a href="#hosting">Hosting</a>
 </p>

-TabRows is intentionally inspectable: plain HTML, CSS, JavaScript, and a small Node + SQLite backend.
-There is no frontend framework, no build step, no hidden bundler, and no generated app code.
+TabRows is a small self-hosted outliner built with plain browser JavaScript and a Node + SQLite backend.

-Use it when you want a fast personal/shared outline database that is easy to run, audit, back up, and modify.
-It is not trying to be a hosted SaaS clone with real-time cursors, payments, admin dashboards, or third-party auth.
+It focuses on fast keyboard editing, portable Markdown/JSON exports, simple list sharing, and local SQLite persistence.

 ## At A Glance